Wael Shawky: Career

+In 2017, Wael Shawky premiered his latest project 'Song of Roland: The Arabic Version' at the opening of Theater der Welt 2017 in Hamburg, German.
+The large musical and theatrical installation translates the epic French verse 'La Chanson de Roland' into classic Arabic and features performances by 25 fidjeri singers.

 In 2017, Shawky undertook a residency at Mathaf: Arab Museum of Modern Art, in partnership with the Fire Station, in Doha, Qatar, where he conducted research for his first feature-length film on the history of oil production in the Persian Gulf.
 Filming for the project began in 2018.

+In 2024, Shawky was selected to represent Egypt at the 60th Venice Biennale.

+In November 2024, Shawky was appointed as the first artistic director of the Fire Station in Doha.